In this article, we talk about:

 A timer should turn the cooktop off when done (not all do, and not all models have a timer).

 Make sure the portable induction cooker has at least a 1 yr warranty.
-It's also smart to buy an extended warranty, as well.

 How Much Should I Spend on a Portable Induction Cooktop?